Interlisp/Interlisp.github.io/content/en/software/using-medley/keystrokes.md

 ## Interrupt characters

 These are enabled per-process.
 Medley maintains, for each process, a "termtable" which enables different kinds of interrupts.

-In general, the process (sometimes known as the "TTY" process or the process that "has the keyboard".
+Usually, the user wants interrupts to occur in the TTY process, which is the one currently receiving keyboard input.
+However, sometimes the user wants to interrupt the mouse process, if it is currently busy executing a menu command or waiting for the user to specify a region on the screen.
+Most of the interrupt characters below take place in the mouse process if it is busy, otherwise the TTY process.

 |character|action                                                |
 |---------|-----------------------------------------             |